MarshalX/SalienSnake/README.md

 A simple bot written on Python for the Steam 2018 summer sale.

 # Features:
+* search for high-level zones on all planets;
+* maximize experience;
 * cross-platform;
 * work without a browser;
 * stable work (error handling and recovery);
 * multi-account support with threading;
-* high-level zones priority;
-* boss priority;
-* specifying  the necessary planet;
 * getting a list of active planets;
 * specifying  for output of Steam API response;
-* auto-selects the planet with the lowest capture level for a longer retention time and high-level zones.

 # Requirements
 * [Python 3](https://www.python.org/)